selfup/smache/README.md

 1. Static clusters (say you stick with 20 forever)

         a.
-Will never wipe data (unless rebooted, or the node crashes)
+Will never lose references to existing data (unless rebooted, or the node crashes)
         b.
 Will be easier to maintain
         c.
 No big worry about data loss, it will be very rare (if at all)